-Topher Larkin – Chair
+Cator Sparks – Chair

-Kris Mady – Secretary
+Jacqui Filbert – Secretary

 Jonatan Guerrero Ramirez

 Jonatan Guerrero Ramirez was born in Celaya, Mexico and moved to the United States at the age of 5.
 Growing up in the small town of Waynesboro Georgia, Jonatan was involved in music, theatre and dance where he was even featured in Teen Vogue Magazine and receiving recognitions such as ‘Best in Theatrical Caption” from the Georgia literacy Association.
-After moving to Charleston in 2014, Jonatan started working in the fashion through styling, PR, and special event planning.
+After moving to Charleston in 2014, Jonatan started working in fashion through styling, PR, and special event planning.
 Some of his work includes Charleston Fashion Week, Lowcounty Live, and Bravo TV’s Southern Charm.
-While working with the city during special projects, Jonatan because a strong supporter of animal rights, LGBTQI rights, adult education and became one of the youngest Hispanic activist in the low country.
-His passion for children and to help others is his driving force to “Keep moving forward”. www.jonatanguerreroramirez.com Social Media: @jonatanguerreroramirez
+While working with the city during special projects, Jonatan became a strong supporter of animal rights, LGBTQI rights, adult education, as well as one of the youngest Hispanic activists in the low country.
+His passion for children and helping others is his driving force to “Keep moving forward”. www.jonatanguerreroramirez.com Social Media: @jonatanguerreroramirez